twaymouth/Zephyr_LTR390/README.md

   ReRead 3-bytes out of selected data register, does not check if data is new, sensor is set to correct mode or perform any conversions!.
 Returns 0 on success.

 * `int LTR390_getLUX(float *lux)`
   Gets lux data.
 Returns the ambient light data in lux.
-Returns 0 on success
+Returns 0 on success.

 * `int LTR390_getUVI(float *uvi)`
   Gets UVI data.
 Returns the ultraviolet light data in uw/cm2.
-Returns 0 on success
+Returns 0 on success.

 * `static int writeRegister(uint8_t reg, uint8_t data)`
   Writes one byte to a register.
 Used internally in ltr390.h